taldoron84/xap-docs-sbp/distributed-collections.markdown

 mvn clean package -DskipTests=true
 ```

-Project contains multi-partitioned space unit tests, so a proper licence to run them is required.
+The project includes multi-partitioned space unit tests.
+Please use proper XAP licence key to run these.
 To pass the licence file to tests, the `com.gs.home` JVM argument is used.
-A proper value is path to folder without slash in the end, e.g. `/home/ec2-user/gigaspaces-xap-premium-10.2.0-ga`.
+A proper value is path to folder without slash at the end, e.g. `/home/ec2-user/gigaspaces-xap-premium-10.2.0-ga`.

 ## Using collections

-Each collection declaration requires passing `Gigaspace` to the configurer or bean factory.
+Each collection declaration requires passing `Gigaspace` bean to the configurer or bean factory.
 Here is how you can create set and queue via Spring XML and Java configurations:

 ##### Java declaration